irrfannazir/exdson-base-works/README.md

 # Ex-DSON S2S Compiler

-I have seen lots of people who have been working hard on labs and studying programming langs.
-This compiler implements C program with simpler syntax ever..
+The S2S compiler which dynamically changes the syntax of the program throughout while programming.
+This compiler implements C program with simpler syntax.
 Here's the compiler built for student who are working hard on c programming language.

 ## Updates